Kulhad-Pizza/.github/profile/README.md

 # Kulhad Pizza Couple: Story of Sehaj Arora & Gurpreet Kaur

 This is the story of Sehaj Arora and Gurpreet Kaur, better known as the Kulhad Pizza Viral Couple.
-Sehaj Arora and Gurpreet Kaur are a married couple who became famous for Kulhad Pizza.
+Sehaj Arora and Gurpreet Kaur are a married couple who became famous for <a href="https://kulhadpizza.com/" target="_blank">Kulhad Pizza</a>.
 Their page called ‘freshbitesss’ has 98.1K+ followers on Instagram.

 Sehaj Arora and Gurpreet Kaur were newlyweds in 2022 when they decided to start a small food stall.
 They came up with the unique idea of serving pizza in kulhads, which caught the attention of a local food blogger.
 The blogger posted a video of their innovative pizza on social media, and it didn’t take long for the video to become an internet sensation.